 If you have paid/registered for the upcoming session or semester, you must withdraw from your program before the deadline period and pay the withdrawal fee.
 If you fail to withdraw before the deadline, you may be charged full semester fees.

-If you decide to return to the College at a later date, you must re-apply by completing a Re-Admission Form, providing your current GBC ID, and submitted for approval to your academic department.
+If you decide to return to the College at a later date, you must re-apply by completing a Re-Admission Form, providing your current GBC ID, and submitting to your academic department

-R115 English for Academic Purposes (EAP) students register per 8-week session.
+R115 students register per 8-week session.
 Students who are away from the program for:

 In certain very specific circumstances (e.g., student on parental work permit or submission of specific Permanent Residency documents), students can request a change from international student fee status to domestic.
 For fee changes to be approved